jennyknuth/dashboard/app/components/flow/flow-instructions.md

 **Check power**
 * Ensure that the USB cable is connected to the Pi and a computer
 * Ensure that the AT&T Unite Express is on
-* Ensure that the 9 volt battery is in place
+* Ensure that the 9 volt battery is in place and has charge

 **Check network**
 * Ensure that the AT&T Unite Express shows a red 1 indicating that it is connected to the Pi.
 If not, power both off, connect the USB cable to the Pi, and then restart the AT&T Unite Express.